Electric car use by country: Italy

+Despite these gains, industry bodies such as UNRAE argue that Italy still lags behind the European average in electric mobility.
+Proponents have called for a "green" overhaul of corporate car taxation, suggesting that a targeted €85 million investment in tax deductibility could stimulate the purchase of an additional 100,000 low-emission vehicles.
+On the regulatory front, the European Commission's "Automotive Package" of December 2025 adjusted the 2035 emissions target to a 90% reduction, introducing flexibility for electrofuels and biofuels through a carbon-credit system involving "green steel."

 Japan

-The Nissan Leaf is the top selling plug-in car in Japan ever, with close to 140,000 units sold by February 2020.
+The Nissan Leaf is the top-selling plug-in car in Japan ever, with close to 140,000 units sold by February 2020.

 As of December 2020, Japan had a stock of plug-in passenger cars of 293,081 units on the road, consisting of 156,381 all-electric cars and 136,700 plug-in hybrids.
 The fleet of electric light commercial vehicles in use totaled 9,904 units in 2020.

 Sales totaled 24,690 units in 2016, rose to 54,100 in 2017, and then declined to 49,750 in 2018, and fell to 38,900 in 2019.
 The segment market share declined from 0.68% in 2014 to 0.59% in 2016, and recovered to 1.1% in 2017.
 The decline in plug-in sales reflects the governmental and domestic carmaker decision to promote hydrogen fuel cell vehicles instead.
 The market share further fell to 0.7% in 2019 and 0.6% in 2020.

-In May 2009 the Japanese Diet passed the "Green Vehicle Purchasing Promotion Measure".
-The program provided purchasing subsidies for cars, mini and keis, trucks and buses, including an extra subsidy for purchases trading in a sufficiently old used car.
+In May 2009, the Japanese Diet passed the "Green Vehicle Purchasing Promotion Measure".
+The program provided purchasing subsidies for cars, mini and keis, truck,s and buses, including an extra subsidy for purchasesofn a sufficiently old used car.

 The program ended on 31 March 2010.
 The Japanese electric vehicle charging infrastructure climbed from 60 public stations in 2010 to 1,381 in 2012.

 Mitsubishi introduced multiple plug-in vehicles: the Mitsubishi i MiEV in 2009, the Mitsubishi Minicab MiEV in 2011, a truck version of the Minicab MiEV and the Mitsubishi Outlander P-HEV in 2013.
 The Nissan Leaf launched in 2010.
 The Toyota Prius PHEV was released in January 2012.

 The Leaf is Japan's all-time bestselling plug-in car, with about 140,000 units delivered by February 2020.
 Prius PHEV sales since inception totaled about 61,200 units up to December 2018.
 As of March 2018, the Outlander PHEV had sold 42,451 units.
 Sales of the Outlander PHEV fell sharply from April 2016 as a result of Mitsubishi's fuel economy scandal.

 Kosovo

-There have not been much effort in by Kosovo of using Plug-in electric vehicles.
-However ProCredit Bank, Kosova, became the first institution in Kosovo to use electric vehicles, by buying 10 new Mitsubishi i-MiEV vehicles.
+There has not been much effort by Kosovo to use plug-in electric vehicles.
+However, ProCredit Bank, Kosova, became the first institution in Kosovo to use electric vehicles, by buying 10 new Mitsubishi i-MiEV vehicles.
 In 2017, six teens in the city Gjakova, from BONEVET makerspace, became the first European teenager group to build an electric car out of a Renault Twingo, transforming it from a petrol-fueled car to a fully functional electric car.